 The course is designed to help students learn key concepts in macroeconomics and how to apply macroeconomics to be a better businessperson, investor and decision maker across a number of different asset categories.
 A concrete example of the power of macroeconomics is that it will be valuable for students to make better residential real estate decisions such as whether it's a good time to purchase a house.
+Students will learn how to take macroeconomic information and give it meaning, how to apply it in the real world.
+For example, when a new GDP statistic is produced or you read about a recently printed inflation number, what does it mean for interest rates, mortgage rates, both U.S. and international equity and fixed income markets?
 The course is intentionally structured to be practical and topical with lessons that should be applicable for decades.
 Also, we will discuss current macro events, why it's important and what it means for different asset classes.